01 of 07

 As with beans, some pea vines only grow a couple of feet tall.
 It’s not worth putting up a trellis for these short season plants; a little pea brush, a bushy tree branch stuck in the soil nearby, will support them just fine.

-However, tall vining peas can easily reach 6 - 8 ft. in height.
+However, tall vining peas can easily reach six to eight feet in height.
 Growing them on a trellis is necessary, or you will get a tangled mess on the ground.
 These are not heavy plants and you can get away with using some type of straight upright trellis or fencing.
 This will make it a lot easier for you to find the pods when harvesting.

 As with pole beans, tall vining peas will take a little longer to start producing pods than the short types, but they will produce a bigger yield and a longer season (weather permitting).